austephner/ProtoGUI/README.md

 - More coming soon!

 # Example Window
-This API comes with a simple folder-browser implementation (see the above section for a screenshot).
+This API comes with a simple folder-browser implementation.

 ```c#
 using System.IO;